arminmoin/ML-Quadrat/README.md

 II.
 Install the latest version of the [Eclipse IDE, specifically the Eclipse Modeling Tools](https://projects.eclipse.org/projects/modeling).

 III.
-Install the [Xtext ANTLR plugin from the this update site](https://download.itemis.de/updates/releases/2.1.1/) in the Eclipse IDE.
+Install the [Xtext ANTLR plugin from this update site](https://download.itemis.de/updates/releases/2.1.1/) in the Eclipse IDE.

 ### How to install and execute the generated code?
 The code that we generated for the sample model instance through the [quick (15 mins) tutorial](#user-doc-quick) above can be built using the Apache Maven (the generated code resides in the /home/user/Generated_ML2_Demo_PingPong directory):